Ackland Art Museum

 SERVICE Mural at the UNC School of Government

-SERVICE, a mural by Colin Quashie, is a creative interpretation of the Greensboro, North Carolina, sit-in of 1960, that commemorates the contributions of African Americans.
+SERVICE, a mural by Colin Quashie, is a creative interpretation of the Greensboro, North Carolina, sit-in of 1960, that commemorates the contributions of African-Americans.
 SERVICE is on display and accessible to the public at the School of Government at the University of North Carolina at Chapel Hill.
 The Knapp-Sanders Building is open Monday through Friday, 7:30 a.m. to 5:30 p.m.
 The Carolina K-12 offers a lesson plan to utilize the mural as a teaching tool in the classroom.
-To learn more about the SERVICE mural or to arrange a visit to the mural for a group, please see above contact information.
+To learn more about the SERVICE mural or to arrange a visit to the mural for a group, visit the School of Government.